akurennoy/yeast/README.md

 - `run_simulations.R` - the main R script that runs all of the simulation experiments
 - `methods` - a folder with the implementation of the sequential tests under comparison
+- `utils.R` - an R script with helper classes and functions

 To reproduce the results simply run `run_simulations.R`.
 It will print tables with FDR (false detection rate), power, and sample savings for experiments with both normal and non-normal data.